-10.1 Sample Line Loss.
-A known concentration of hydrogen sulfide at the level of the applicable standard, ±20 percent, must be introduced into the sampling system at the opening of the probe in sufficient quantities to ensure that there is an excess of sample which must be vented to the atmosphere.
+10.1 Sample line loss.
+A known concentration of hydrogen sulfide at the level of the applicable standard, ± 20 percent, must be introduced into the sampling system at the opening of the probe in sufficient quantities to ensure that there is an excess of sample which must be vented to the atmosphere.
 The sample must be transported through the entire sampling system to the measurement system in the normal manner.
+(See figure 16-1).
 The resulting measured concentration should be compared to the known value to determine the sampling system loss.
-A sampling system loss of more than 20 percent is unacceptable.

-Sampling losses of 0-20 percent must be corrected by dividing the resulting sample concentration by the fraction of recovery.
+For sampling losses greater than 20 percent in a sample run, the sample run is not to be used when determining the arithmetic mean of the performance test.
+For sampling losses of 0-20 percent, the sample concentration must be corrected by dividing the sample concentration by the fraction of recovery.
+The fraction of recovery is equal to one minus the ratio of the measured concentration to the known concentration of hydrogen sulfide in the sample line loss procedure.
 The known gas sample may be generated using permeation tubes.
-Alternatively, cylinders of hydrogen sulfide mixed in nitrogen and verified according to Section 6.7 may be used.
+Alternatively, cylinders of hydrogen sulfide mixed in nitrogen and certified according to section 6.7 may be used.
 The optional pretest procedures provide a good guideline for determining if there are leaks in the sampling system.

 - 10.2 Recalibration.
 After each run, or after a series of runs made within a 24-hour period, perform a partial recalibration using the procedures in Section 8.
-Only H_2S (or other permeant) need be used to recalibrate the GC/FPD analysis system (8.3) and the dilution system (8.5). - 10.3 Determination of Calibration Drift.
+Only H_2S (or other calibration gas) need be used to recalibrate the GC/FPD analysis system (Section 8.3). - 10.3 Determination of Calibration Drift.
 Compare the calibration curves obtained prior to the runs, to the calibration curves obtained under Section 10.2.
 The calibration drift should not exceed the limits set forth in Section 4.2.
 If the drift exceeds this limit, the intervening run or runs should be considered not valid.
 The tester, however, may instead have the option of choosing the calibration data set which would give the highest sample values.